Norwich Diocese files bankruptcy amidst dozens of sexual abuse claims

 Process of bankruptcy

 While critics may disagree, the Diocese claims that the bankruptcy is not about minimizing the amount available to survivors, but instead ensuring that all of them are able to receive a portion of the Diocese’s available assets.
 The bankruptcy will also likely move any pending claims along faster than they might proceed in a state court.
-Oversight by a Bankruptcy Court Judge in Hartford may also force the Diocese to provide a full accounting of its finances, which would dispel concerns that that Church is hiding assets.
+Oversight by a Bankruptcy Court Judge in Hartford may also force the Diocese to provide a full accounting of its finances, which would dispel concerns that the Church is hiding assets.